GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### apoptosis heart RCV_000068
-* Notes: Can't run mapping until code modified to allow sub arbitrary class expressions.
+* Notes: Can't run mapping unless code modified to allow sub arbitrary class expressions.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### MAPK signalling RCV_000022